Skip to main content

 Challenges:

 1. Access to Education: Despite progress, Pakistan faces disparities in access to education, particularly in rural areas.
 Limited infrastructure and economic constraints hinder the ability of many children, especially girls, to attend school.
-Pakistan is one of the leading countries in the world where around 23 million children are out of schools.
+Pakistan is one of the leading countries in the world where around 23 million children are out of school.

 2. Quality of Education: While enrollment rates have improved in some regions of Pakistan, the quality of education still remains a concern.
 Outdated curricula, inadequately trained teachers, and a lack of educational resources contribute to a subpar learning experience.
 Pakistan spends a very meagre amount of only 2% of the total Gross Domestic Product (GDP).
 Whereas, advanced countries of the world spend around 8% to 10% of their total GDP.

-Additionally, most of the country side schools across Pakistan lack electricity, furniture, drinking water, toilets, books, internet, budget, and transportation facilities.
+Additionally, most of the countryside schools across Pakistan lack electricity, furniture, drinking water, toilets, books, internet, budget, and transportation facilities.

 Opportunities: